MissNaliaka/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Prints the alphabet in lowercase, then in uppercase, followed by a new line
+Prints the alphabet in lowercase except letters q and e